-15.541 Comparative Industrial Relations: Developed Countries
+15.541 Comparative Industrial Relations: Developed Countries S1 or S2 L3

 Comparative analysis of industrial relations issues in a number of overseas countries in advanced stages of industrialization.
 Origins, evolution, structure, operation, problems and philosophy of industrial relations in a select number of countries.